-Welcome to DRC’s new peer support program!
+Welcome to DRC’s new community network!

 For many Victorians with disabilities the last two years have been really tough.
 The stress of dealing with the NDIS, the rationalisation of the mental health sector and the age-old battles of stereotyping, discrimination and stigma has been compounded by the impacts of the COVID-19 pandemic, including fear of the virus and the complexities of vaccination.
 With many support services closed for months on end, more and more of us have felt lonely and socially isolated.